JasperTecHK/bad-apple/README.md

 And just follow the on-screen prompts.

-~~# Performance optimizations
-Currently, my implementation of a rudimentary static `time.sleep()` function results in an incremental error over time.
-This thus leads to the frame accucracy drifting.

-~~I am also looking into improving frame extraction and generation times.

 # Current known issues and bugs
-~~Despite being a somewhat simple program, my crappy implementation has led to a lot of unresovled bugs and issues.
-I am currently looking at fixing some of them.

-~~1) block=False is not supported in Linux

-~~I am currently trying to find alternatives to the `playsound` library.
-Using two different threads is not an option currently as
-I was running into desynchronization issues.~~

-~~This issue has been fixed in v3, alongside other performance improvements.

-~~2) No such file or directory: 'ExtractedFrames/BadApple_1.jpg'

-~~Not really sure how this is happening, but will be looking into fixing it.
-I was unable to replicate the error but I assume it is due to my botchy implementation of file directories for the assets.

-Most of the above have been solved on my branch's v2-Threading_Implementation version.
 Timing is a mild issue, unsure of if issue exists on Windows, or environment, but is consistantly 0.00x, instead of Linux's smoother 0.000x.
 Still, timing is good enough to the regular viewer. --JasperTech

 # Version descriptor
 1) touhou_bad_apple_v1.py